hychen39/plsqlprac/fund/Fund_09.md

 ## Practice 02: execution flow when an exception occurs

 Consider the following program?
-What is the outputs for the program?
+What is the output of the program?
 Why?

 ```sql
 SET serveroutput ON